Air India Flight 182: Trials

 In a letter to the Attorney General of British Columbia, Malik demanded compensation from the Canadian government for wrongful prosecution in his arrest and trial.
 Malik owes the government $6.4 million and Bagri owes $9.7 million in legal fees.

-On July 14, 2022, Ripudaman Singh Malik, one of the men acquitted in the 1985 Air India terrorist bombings, was shot to death in Surrey, B.C.
+On 14 July 2022, Ripudaman Singh Malik, one of the men acquitted in the 1985 Air India militant bombings, was shot to death in Surrey, B.C.

 Reyat's perjury trial

 In February 2006, Inderjit Singh Reyat was charged with perjury with regard to his testimony in the trial.
 The indictment was filed in the Supreme Court of British Columbia and lists 27 instances in which Reyat allegedly misled the court during his testimony.
 Reyat had pleaded guilty to constructing the bomb, but denied under oath that he knew anything about the conspiracy.

 In the verdict, Justice Josephson said:

 On 3 July 2007, with perjury proceedings still pending, Reyat was denied parole by the National Parole Board, which concluded he was a continued risk to the public.
 The decision meant Reyat had to serve his full five-year sentence, which ended 9 February 2008.

 Reyat's perjury trial began in March 2010 in Vancouver, but was abruptly dismissed on 8 March 2010.
-The jury was dismissed after "biased" remarks about Reyat by a woman juror.
+The jury was dismissed after "biased" remarks were made about Reyat by a woman juror.

 A new jury was chosen.
 In September 2010, according to the Lethbridge Herald newspaper, jurors were told Reyat had lied 19 times under oath.
 On 19 September 2010, Reyat was convicted of perjury.

 On 7 January 2011, he was sentenced to 9 years in prison by Justice Mark McEwan, who remarked that Reyat "behaved nothing like a remorseful man unwittingly implicated in mass murder," adding that, "[i]n the witness box, Mr. Reyat behaved like a man still committed to a cause which treated hundreds of men, women and children [as] expendable."
 In February 2011, Reyat filed an appeal stating that the judge "erred in law, misdirected the jury and failed to tell jurors there was no evidence to support portions of the Crown's closing address," and called it "harsh and excessive," asking for a new trial.

 In January 2013, the Supreme Court of Canada rejected Reyat's bid to appeal his perjury conviction.
 The country's top court did not disclose its reasons as per customary practice.

 In March 2014, the British Columbia Court of Appeal dismissed Reyat's appeal that the 9-year length of the sentence, the country's longest sentence for perjury, was unfit.
 The court ruled the gravity of the perjury in such a case was without comparison.